Skip to main content

 To be considered a child of a U.S. citizen mother, the child must be:

-• The genetic child of a U.S. citizen mother;
+• The genetic child of a U.S. citizen mother who is recognized as the legal parent;[7]

 • The adopted (including an orphan or Hague Convention adoptee) child of a U.S. citizen mother;[8]

-• The child of a non-genetic gestational U.S. citizen mother (person who carried and gave birth to the child)[6] who is recognized by the relevant jurisdiction as the child’s legal parent;[7] or
+• The child of a non-genetic gestational U.S. citizen mother (woman who carried and gave birth to the child) who is recognized by the relevant jurisdiction as the child’s legal parent;[9] or

 • The child of a U.S. citizen mother who is married to the child’s genetic or gestational parent at the time of the child’s birth (even if no genetic or gestational relationship exists with the U.S. citizen mother) if both parents are recognized by the relevant jurisdiction as the child’s legal parents.